anacaballero/Projects_Portfolio/README.md

     * Q: Does different races think differently about being theirself more or less Liberal or Conservative?

-* ### Project 3: Linear Regresson: Modelling Spectators Films's ratings **Research questions:**
+* ### Project 3: Linear Regresson: Modelling Spectators Films's ratings vs. Popularity **Research questions:**
   * Q1: What can the data tell us.
 Particularities and possible relationships between variables.
   * Q2: Can we  nd some parameter that correlates with high ratings.